 The Eastern Washington University Police Department is located in the Red Barn at 820 Washington Street in Cheney, WA.
-The Red Barn administrative operations are conducted during normal business hours, Monday-Friday.
+The Red Barn administrative operations are conducted during normal business hours, Monday-Friday and can be reached at 509.359.4021.
 At other times, police assistance can be obtained by calling 509.535.9233.
 EWU police can also be reached toll-free from Spokane by calling this same number.
 For emergency situations, please call 911.